 Of the films on the list this is the only one that Nolan did not produce or write; according to one article he was an uncredited co-writer.
 There are no superheroes, no sci fi, no time jumps and no dream invading.
 A remake of a 1997 Norwegian film of the same name, this psychological crime thriller tells the story of two Los Angeles detectives investigating the murder of a teenage girl in a small Alaskan town.
 Cinematographer Wally Pfister (actual name) deftly uses light and shadow to demonstrate truth and guilt and the overall experience is fascinating.

-Al Pacino plays lead detective Will Dormer, a man who battles guilt and a lack of sleep in a town where the sun never goes down.
+Al Pacino plays lead detective Will Dormer, a man who battles guilt and a lack of sleep in a town where the sun never goes down (unintended rhyming there).
 Pacino is brilliant as the haunted detective and it is refreshing to see him in a role worthy of his talents compared to crap like Gigli and Jack and Jill.
 The late Robin Williams, who was as fantastic a dramatic actor as he was a comedic one, is scintillating as a creepy author and the scenes between him and Pacino are superb.
 Hilary Swank, between her Best Actress Awards for Boys Don’t Cry and Million Dollar Baby, is also solid as a rookie Alaskan detective.

 #5 Interstellar (2014)

 One of Nolan’s most ambitious films is the epic science fiction flick Interstellar.
-It is the story of an Earth devastated by a series of crop flights.
+It is the story of an Earth devastated by a series of crop blights.
 A group of astronauts are sent to investigate a wormhole and find a propulsion theory for the mass exodus of the planet.
 Matthew McConaughey, Anne Hathaway and Jessica Chastain are all terrific leads and the Academy Award-winning visual effects are nothing short of stunning.

 The script, written by Nolan and his brother/frequent collaborator Jonathan, features time displacement, a chatty, uniquely designed robot, interesting planets and strong themes of home and family.
 The film does get a bit weighed down at times by its own ideas – bookshelf tesseract anyone? – but it is still a thrilling watch.